 WHAT ARE THE BENEFITS OF ERGONOMIC WRIST BRACES?

 Wrist braces tend to be appreciated for a number of benefits to the wearer.

 1. Stability.
 Increased wrist stabilization is one of the immediately noticeable benefits of the reduced movement.
 The less the wrist can move, the more likely it is to stay in one configuration and avoid irritating or aggravating the injury.
 This may cause some reduced range of motion, of course, but it may also aid recovery.

 2. Reduction of inflammation.
 Less irritation in the affected area will likely reduce the chances of triggering inflammation.
 With less inflammation in the area also comes a possible reduction of pain, as inflammation tends to affect other nerves in the area when the swelling impinges upon them.

 4. Reduced invasiveness.
-It must be noted that while ergonomic wrist braces may limit movement by design, some models actually permit movement in the finger and thumb joints, which is less problematic than many orthopedic treatments would be.
+It must be noted that while ergonomic wrist braces may limit movement by design, some models of compression garments actually permit movement in the finger and thumb joints, which is less problematic than many orthopedic treatments would be.
 This may vary according to the brace or splint used, and of course depending on the nature of the injury.
 However, most users generally find that their day-to- day activities are less hindered by the braces than they expect.